 A At least 18 years of age, or the following exception applies:

 · The person is a minor at least 16 years old and has received authorization to marry from the probate judge in the town in which the minor lives.

 · Not under the supervision or control of a conservator, or the following exception is met: the person is under the supervision or control of a conservator and such person has received written consent to marry from their conservator.

 Q Do you have to hire a Justice of the Peace in the town in which you live or plan to hold the ceremony?

 A No, all FL licensed Justice of the Peace can perform a ceremony anywhere in the State of Florida.

 Q How much does a marriage license cost?

 A There is a $50.00 fee for each marriage license.
 A $20 fee for a certified copy.
 No blood work is required.

-Q Does Connecticut permit the marriage of non-residents?
+Q Does Florida permit the marriage of non-residents?

-A Yes, Connecticut will issue a wedding license to non-residents, however, it is only valid for ceremonies performed within the state.
-Any legal relationship similar to marriage must also be terminated before the state of Connecticut will grant a marriage license.
+A Yes, Florida will issue a wedding license to non-residents, however, it is only valid for ceremonies performed within the state.
+Any legal relationship similar to marriage must also be terminated before the state of Florida will grant a marriage license.
 That means you cannot be party to a civil union if you are marrying.